Best WiFi 7 Access Points for Small Business 2026 (5 Compared — Including Real Infrastructure Costs)

 In deployments across Miami businesses, the U7 Pro XGS consistently delivers multi-gigabit performance that reduces the network friction common in busy offices.
 A typical 25-person office can expect:

-• File synchronization: Large presentations and project files sync to cloud storage in seconds rather than minutes
+- File synchronization: Large presentations and project files sync to cloud storage noticeably faster than on Wi-Fi 5/6 infrastructure

-• Mobile device support: Seamless connectivity for smartphones, tablets, and laptops without performance degradation
+- Mobile device support: Consistent connectivity for smartphones, tablets, and laptops as device counts grow

 Management and Deployment Simplicity